 The moon, in astrology, governs our mood and deepest instincts.
-While its position in a person’s birth chart determines their overall emotional construct and spiritual well-being, the lunar cycle, especially the new moon and full moon, affects mental health, love, and romance and appeals to a person’s subconscious mind.
+While its position in a person’s birth chart determines their overall emotional construct and spiritual well-being, the lunar cycle, especially the new moon and full moon, affects mental health, love and romance and appeals to a person’s subconscious mind.
 The full moon can also influence one’s zodiac sign.

 According to Western astrology, the moon is often associated with feminine energy and is said to play a crucial role in a person’s fertility.
-While as humans, we are constantly negotiating the outer world and trying to co-exist in this universe, the moon depicts an inner world that is deeply personal to us.
-Therefore, its waning and waxing have positive and negative effects on our moods, decision-making, and consequently, our lives.
+While as humans, we are constantly negotiating the outer world and trying to co-exist in this universe, the moon depicts an inner world which is deeply personal to us.
+Therefore, its waning and waxing have positive and negative effects on our moods, decision-making and consequently, our lives.

 We typically use our sun sign to decode our personalities, but looking at our moon sign is important, too.
 But how is our moon sign decided?
 The moon and other planets’ positions at the exact time of our birth are used to determine this.
 A clear analysis of our personality and inclinations in deciding the life path is then made.